pounard/foodget/README.md

  - [x] implement a much more robust signal API,
  - [x] make rendering more robust,
  - [x] lazyly render hidden items,
- - [ ] implement everything needed for building forms,
  - [x] flow box, list box
  - [x] data query, provider interfaces and basics,
+ - [x] table view, using data query and provider,
+ - [ ] explode Widget and Container interfaces in more semantic types,
+ - [ ] implement everything needed for building forms,
  - [ ] pager widget for data queries,
- - [x] table view, using data query and provider,
  - [ ] tree view using table view,
  - [ ] viewport size constraint and scrolled windows (pending),
  - [ ] ensure that repaint is always automatically called when necessary,